 R657-67-1.
 Purpose and Authority.

-(1) Terms used in this rule are defined in Section 23-13-2 and this Subsection.
+(1) Terms used in this rule are defined in Section 23A-1-101 and this subsection.

 (2) "Hunting Mentor" means a Resident or Nonresident individual possessing a valid permit issued by the Division to take protected wildlife in Utah and who is 21 years of age or older at the time of application for the Mentor Program.

-(3) "Qualifying Minor" means a Utah Resident who is under 18 at the time of application for the Mentor Program and who is otherwise eligible to lawfully hunt.
+(3) "Qualifying Minor" means a Utah Resident or Nonresident who is under 18 at the time of application for the Mentor Program and who is otherwise eligible to lawfully hunt.

 (4) "Wildlife document" means a permit to hunt protected wildlife or Division-issued authorization to share such a permit.